srinisudharsan/advent_of_code/README.md

 The question for each day is in day/question.txt.
 Input for each part is in day/part/input.txt.

+# How to run
+1. Install latest java
+2. Open the repo source from vscode using "code .".
+3. Run any Main.java file.
+The vscode launch.json is already checked in.

+The conventional javac and java works fine too.

 # Notes on each problem:

 ## Day1